Didymos & Dimorphos

 Didymos – which means "twin" in Greek – was discovered on April 11, 1996, by researcher Joseph Montani of Spacewatch at Kitt Peak National Observatory in Tucson, Arizona.
 Montani also suggested the name.

 Indications arose that Didymos might have a moon after scientists spotted multiple echoes in data from NASA's Goldstone Solar System Radar, located in the Mojave Desert near Barstow, California.
 The suspicions were confirmed by analyzing optical light curves – telescopic observations showing the brightness of an object over a period of time – along with radar images from the Arecibo Observatory in Puerto Rico taken on Nov.
 23, 2003.

-DART also has a passenger – a small spacecraft contributed by the Italian Space Agency (ASI).
-The shoebox-sized LICIACube (Light Italian CubeSat for Imaging of Asteroids) will separate from DART several days before DART’s impact with the moonlet.
-LICIACube will capture images of the impact and material (ejecta) kicked up from the moonlet.
-It will attempt to photograph the crater caused by the impact, although the ejecta may get in the way.
-And it will image the backside of the moonlet, which DRACO will never get a chance to see.
+DART also had a passenger – a small spacecraft contributed by the Italian Space Agency (ASI).
+The shoebox-sized LICIACube (Light Italian CubeSat for Imaging of Asteroids) split apart from DART several days before DART’s impact with the moonlet.
+LICIACube captured images of the impact and material (ejecta) kicked up from the moonlet.

 Size and Distance

 Didymos, the larger asteroid of the binary pair (also called Didymos A) is about a half mile (780 meters) in diameter.
 The moonlet, Dimorphos (Didymos B), is about 525 feet (160 meters) in diameter.